 What Are My Spiritual Gifts?
 A Biblical Guide to Discovering Yours

-But here's the real question: Do you actually know what your spiritual gifts are?
+Here is the real question: do you actually know what your spiritual gifts are?
 And are you using them?

-If you're not sure, you're not alone.
-Most Christians can't name their gifts with confidence — which means most Christians are walking around with unopened packages from God.
+If you are not sure, you are not alone.
+Most Christians cannot name their gifts with confidence — which means most Christians are walking around with unopened packages from God.
+Let us fix that.

 What Are Spiritual Gifts?